-Waawaateg [meaning ‘there is a display of the northern lights’ in Anishinaabemowin-Ojibway] features an interactive light installation in Confederation Park representing the Northern Lights along with five unique art installations created by Indigenous artists and storytellers featuring their understandings, stories and creative arts to the world.
+In March, 2023 Waawaateg [meaning ‘there is a display of the northern lights’ in Anishinaabemowin-Ojibway] featured an interactive light installation in Confederation Park representing the Northern Lights along with five unique art installations created by Indigenous artists and storytellers featuring their understandings, stories and creative arts to the world.

 Meet the Artists & Storytellers